-Supporting Staff
+14.2 Supporting our Staff

-- We recognise that staff working in the school who have become involved with a child who has suffered harm or appears to be likely to suffer harm may find the situation stressful and upsetting. - We will support such staff by providing an opportunity to talk through their anxieties with the DSLs and to seek further support as appropriate.
+- We recognise that staff working in the school who have become involved with a pupil who has suffered harm, or appears to be likely to suffer harm may find the situation stressful and upsetting. - We will support such staff by providing an opportunity to talk through their anxieties with the DSLs and to seek further support as appropriate.

-9. Children who are particularly vulnerable
+15. Pupils who are particularly vulnerable

-Bratton Fleming CP School recognises that some children are more vulnerable to abuse and neglect and that additional barriers exist when recognising abuse for some children.
+Bratton Fleming School recognises that some pupils are more vulnerable to abuse and neglect and that additional barriers exist when recognising abuse for some pupils.

-We understand that this increase in risk is due more to societal attitudes and assumptions or child protection procedures which fail to acknowledge children's diverse circumstances, rather than the individual child's personality, impairment or circumstances.
+We understand that this increase in risk is due more to societal attitudes and assumptions or child protection procedures which fail to acknowledge pupils' diverse circumstances, rather than the individual pupil's personality, impairment or circumstances.

-In some cases, possible indicators of abuse such as a child's mood, behaviour or injury might be assumed to relate to the child's impairment or disability rather than giving a cause for concern.
-Or a focus may be on the child's disability, special educational needs or situation without consideration of the full picture.
-In other cases, such as bullying, the child may be disproportionately impacted by the behaviour without outwardly showing any signs that they are experiencing it.
+In some cases, possible indicators of abuse such as a pupil's mood, behaviour or injury might be assumed to relate to the pupil's impairment or disability rather than giving a cause for concern.
+Or a focus may be on the pupil's disability, special educational needs or situation without consideration of the full picture.
+In other cases, such as bullying, the pupil may be disproportionately impacted by the behaviour without outwardly showing any signs that they are experiencing it.

-Some children may also find it harder to disclose abuse due to communication barriers, lack of access to a trusted adult or not being aware that what they are experiencing is abuse.
+Some pupils may also find it harder to disclose abuse due to communication barriers, lack of access to a trusted adult or not being aware that what they are experiencing is abuse.

-Any child may benefit from early help, but all school and college staff should be particularly alert to the potential need for early help for a child who:
+Any pupil may benefit from early help, but all school and college staff should be particularly alert to the potential need for early help for a pupil who:

-- is disabled and has specific additional needs; - has special educational needs (whether or not they have a statutory education, health and care plan); - is a young carer; - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups; - is frequently missing/goes missing from care or from home; - is misusing drugs or alcohol themselves; - Is at risk of modern slavery, trafficking or exploitation; - is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems or domestic abuse; - has returned home to their family from care; - is showing early signs of abuse and/or neglect; - · is at risk of being radicalised or exploited; - is a privately fostered child.
+- is disabled and has specific additional needs; - has special educational needs (whether or not they have a statutory education, health and care plan); - is a young carer; - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups; - is frequently missing/goes missing from care or from home; - is misusing drugs or alcohol themselves; - is at risk of modern slavery, trafficking or exploitation; - is in a family circumstance presenting challenges for the pupil, such as substance abuse, adult mental health problems or domestic abuse; - has returned home to their family from care; - is showing early signs of abuse and/or neglect; - is at risk of being radicalised or exploited; - is a privately fostered pupil; - has an imprisoned parent; - is experiencing mental health, wellbeing difficulties.

-10. Anti-Bullying/Cyberbullying
+Anti-Bullying/Cyberbullying 16.

 Our school policy on anti-bullying is set out in a separate document and acknowledges that to allow or condone bullying may lead to consideration under child protection procedures.
 This includes all forms e.g. cyber, racist, homophobic and gender related bullying.
 We keep a record of known bullying incidents which is shared with and analysed by the governing body.
-All staff are aware that children with SEND and / or differences/perceived differences are more susceptible to being bullied / victims of child abuse.
+All staff are aware that pupils with SEND and / or differences/perceived differences are more susceptible to being bullied / victims of child abuse.

-If the bullying is particularly serious, or the anti-bullying procedures are seen to be ineffective, the headteacher and the DSL will consider implementing child protection procedures.
+If the bullying is particularly serious, or the anti-bullying procedures are seen to be ineffective, the Headteacher and the DSL will consider implementing child protection procedures.